EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 6-multiple_permissions- command to change permission
 - 7-everybody- command to add executable permission to all
 - 8-James_Bond- command to make a 007 permission
-- 9-John_Doe- commant to make a 753 permission
+- 9-John_Doe- command to make a 753 permission
+- 10-mirror_permissions- command to mirror the permissions of another file